dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 The most interesting finding here is that 72% of total revenue sits in Silver.
 That looks like a segmentation failure until you understand the product.

 The Chinook catalog is predominantly priced at $0.99 and $1.99 per track.
 When customers buy similar volumes at nearly identical price points, spend clusters are almost inevitable because there's not enough price variance to create dramatic separation.
 The gap between our #1 customer ($49.62) and our #59 customer ($36.64) is only $13 over their entire lifetime.
-The tiers are real, but the compression is structural: a business model conversation, not a data quality one.
+The tiers are real, but the compression is structural.

 ### Every Customer Made Exactly 7 Purchases

 Almost every customer made exactly 7 purchases.
 One customer (Puja Srivastava) made 6.
 That's an unusually consistent pattern across 59 customers in 24 countries.

 When you see uniform behavior across a diverse customer base, you look for an external cause.
-The questions this raised: are the purchase dates clustered around specific events?
+The questions this raises: are the purchase dates clustered around specific events?
 Is there a seasonal pattern?
 Or is this a data artifact, a byproduct of how the sample database was generated?

 SQL couldn't answer those questions.
-This finding is what directly motivated the Python case study, using datetime operations and visualizations to test whether the purchase pattern is organic, seasonal, or artificial.
+They required datetime operations and visualizations that Python handles better.

 The one exception, Puja Srivastava at 6 purchases, actually has a higher AOV ($6.11) than most Silver customers, suggesting she's under-developed rather than low-value.
 Whether that's a tenure issue or a disengagement issue is something the Python cohort analysis can answer.